2020-2023

 Use of Sick Leave for Less than One-Half the Normal Scheduled Workday

-- The building principal or designee may grant permission for a bargaining unit member to leave the building for a period of time which is less than one-half (1/2) the normal scheduled workday, but in increments of no less than fifteen (15) minutes, for sick leave or medical appointments as described in Section 8.1.1 of the Negotiated Contract.
+- The building administrator or designee may grant permission for a bargaining unit member to leave the building for a period of time which is less than one-half (1/2) the normal scheduled work day, but in increments of no less than fifteen (15) minutes, for sick leave or medical appointments as described in Section 8.1.1 of the Negotiated Contract.

 - Such time away from the building must be recorded by the bargaining unit member.